GriaineigisO/Griaineigis-s-Language-Generator/GuidesForMyself.md

    }
    ```

+9. You must now assign each noun to a certain classifier.
+In the folder `ClassiferArrays` make a two `.js` files, one named `shortGenericClassifers.js` and `shortGenericClassifersMass.js`.
+In Each file, make an array. `shortGenericClassifers.js` will correspond to the file `countNouns.js` and `shortGenericClassifersMass.js` with `massNouns.js`.
+Each line in the array will corrspond with a noun in each list, so make sure that the classifier is in the exact same line as the noun.
+Export the array and then import it to `script.js`.

 ## How to add a classifier to a pre-existing classifier system

 In this example, the "child" classifier will be added to the Animate classifier system.